sewenew/redis-plus-plus/README.md

 ### Run Tests (Optional)

-*redis-plus-plus* has been full tested with the following compilers:
+*redis-plus-plus* has been fully tested with the following compilers:

 ```
 gcc version 4.8.5 20150623 (Red Hat 4.8.5-36) (GCC)